Coupons

 Before the widespread adoption of automated equipment, manual testing was the primary method for verifying PCB assembly quality.
 This often involved visual inspection by skilled technicians using microscopes, and continuity checks with multimeters.
 While experienced human eyes can identify many obvious defects, this approach presents significant challenges.

 Manual testing is inherently slow and labor intensive.
 Each board assembly requires individual attention, leading to bottlenecks in production lines.
 Furthermore, human inspection is prone to error.
 Fatigue, distraction, or subtle variations in components can lead to missed defects.
 The consistency of results can vary greatly from one inspector to another, making it difficult to maintain uniform quality standards.
 Subjectivity in defect identification can result in unnecessary rework or, worse, the shipment of faulty products.
 Such inconsistencies directly impact manufacturing efficiency and increase overall costs due in part to higher scrap rates and warranty claims.
+In contrast, automated solutions rely on proven bed-of-nails technology for consistent results.

 Introducing ICT Test Fixtures and Automated Equipment

 The advent of ICT Test Fixtures marked a significant leap forward in PCB assembly testing.
 This method moves away from manual processes towards a highly efficient, automated approach.
 An ICT Test Fixture is a custom engineered interface that provides precise physical contacts to specific test points on a board assembly.
 These fixtures are integrated with sophisticated automated equipment, forming a complete testing system.
+For a full breakdown of component-level verification using these fixtures, see our ICT Test Fixtures for PCB Testing: A Component-Level Verification Guide.

 The automated equipment, controlled by an automation computer, systematically performs electrical measurements and logic measurements across the entire board.
 This automation eliminates the human variability inherent in manual testing.
 It ensures that every board assembly undergoes the same rigorous set of checks, providing consistent and repeatable results.
 The core strength of ICT lies in its ability to isolate and identify individual component failures or manufacturing defects at high speed and with exceptional accuracy.